necosta/spark-redshift-x/NOTES.md

  * Scala (unlike Python) being a strongly typed language
  * Code versioning (Apache Nifi less friendlier in this department)
  * Unit and integration tests

+## Solution design

+Main drivers on choosing the technology:
+* Usage of scalable technologies for data processing
+* Usage of highly adopted technologies with high community support
+* Flexibility.
+Data connections can easily be integrated both downstream (sources) and upstream (targets)
+* Ability to create a solid **testing** stack (unit, integration and load testing)